ninjafish913/Carcassonne/README.md

 The controls of the game are as follows:

- R - Rotates a tile that you are dragging
+ [R] Rotates a tile that you are dragging
- E - Ends you pawn placing turn without placing a pawn W - Moves the camera up
+ [E] Ends you pawn placing turn without placing a pawn [W] Moves the camera up
- S - Moves the camera down
+ [S] Moves the camera down
- A - Moves the camera to the left
+ [A] Moves the camera to the left
- D - Moves the camera to the right
+ [D] Moves the camera to the right